-The non-use and misuse of child passenger safety devices continues to be around 85% (observations at CPS safety events).
-In 2008, alcohol related fatalities comprised 34% of all fatalities, an increase from 32% in 2007.
-This continues to be an area that demands continual attention.
+In 2009, alcohol related fatalities comprised 32% of all fatalities, and decreased to 30% in 2010.
+Our goal is to reduce this number to 25% by the end of 2012, and will require continuous effort.
 The vast majorities of the alcohol related fatalities occur during the nighttime, are single vehicle accidents, and run off roadway accidents.
 The Governor's Highway Safety Program's Law Enforcement Liaison Office has continued to take a broader role in not only Occupant Protection activities, but Impaired Driving and other focus areas as well.
 A statewide DUI Taskforce formulated a sustained Impaired Driving Enforcement Plan, which includes the participation of the WV State Police, local law enforcement agencies, GHSP, Regional Traffic Safety Programs, other state and community agencies, and advocate groups.

 West Virginia will also participate in the NHTSA Mid Atlantic Region's "Checkpoint Strikeforce".
 This campaign's emphasis is on high visibility enforcement with both paid and earned media.
+In FYII, West Virginia purchased ten Can-Am Spyder Motorcycles ("trikes"), each equipped with a video camera and radar, and will be used to focus on impaired driving.
+They are in various law enforcement agencies throughout the State.